europeana/contrib/query-logs-analysis/README.md

 ![learning](https://dl.dropboxusercontent.com/u/4663256/tmp/learning.png)

 The x-axis represents time in seconds while, y-axis represents the precision over the first 24 results (number of relevant results / retrieved results, averaged over all the queries in the assessment).
-Both the methods converge in around 1 hour.
+Red line represents how the learning based on CMA-ES evolves over the time, while blue represents the line search learning (Both the methods converge in around 1 hour).
+The dashed line represents the results obtained by the current ranking function used by Europeana.